falconry/falcon/doc/user/tutorial.rst

         params['project_id'] = req.get_header('X-PROJECT-ID')

-Now, you can imagine that such a hook should apply to all responders for a resource, or even globally to all resources.
+Now, you can imagine that such a hook should apply to all responders for a resource.
 You can apply hooks to an entire resource like so:

 .. code:: python